-This Articles was originally published in the March /April 2014 issue of IT Pro.
+This Article was originally published in IT Pro.

 It’s easy to argue that today’s information technologies accelerate the speed at which enterprises make decisions, process information, and collaborate to solve problems.
 But do they provide any competitive advantages?